28th February 2022

 You could consider a valuation based on profit, revenue, or competitor valuations and comparable industry exits.
 What's important is the defined methodology and reasonable justification.
 It's accepted that providing accurate valuations is challenging but it's key to ensure its attractive for investors and it also may not be necessary to push for a very high valuation but keep it reasonable and justifiable for investors.

 You should clearly demonstrate that as the business grows the valuation will increase and what your exit strategy is to ensure investors achieve a good return should be described within your pitch deck or campaign page.
-You should aim for a 10x return for investors over a 3 to 5 year - this is however a very ballpark example.

 4. Pre-commitment from your investors